My name is My-Huong Elsa Bui and I am a Vietnamese Texan, born and raised. You can call me Elsa.

 Mask deep in the Covid-19 pandemic and a guest in patients’ homes, the ability to guide and help seemed to get more and more suffocated in rules, regulations and fear.
 I was still working, a little bored but super busy between work, kids and trying to live in an ever-changing situation.
 Week by week I encountered my elderly patients, some of whom were just happy to see a friendly face, because they were even more isolated from society than ever before.
 Many felt lost, alone and more depressed as they were literally stuck at home.

 I see the positive in the pandemic.
 For the first time, I had time to think about what I really wanted to do.
-Yes, I baked bread and I grew my garden, and we homeschool ...
+Yes, I baked bread and I grew my garden, and we homeschooled ...
 I came up with so many ideas that I am pretty sure my husband gained a few new gray hairs, too.

 I came to the conclusion that I should start here, in Austin, doing what I know … but doing it in a way that fulfills my purpose and helps to elevate our elders also!